 - Although the first grade will remain on the student's permanent record, only the grade and grade points of the repeated course on the second attempt will count toward the grade point averages and units earned, provided the second grade was A, B, C, or CR. - If the second grade was D, F, or WU, then both grades will count toward the relevant grade point averages (i.e., grades averaged), and the attempt will count toward the limits for grades averaged. - Repeat/Delete is not available to students seeking a second Bachelor's degree. - f.
 Co-Requisite Courses: Psychology 100 and Sociology 100 must be taken prior to taking NRSG 250. - 3.
 Test of Essential Assessment Skills (TEAS) - a.
 Student must take the TEAS prior to the application deadline. - b.
 There is no limit to the number of times the TEAS can be taken, but there must be a minimum of thirty (30) days between test dates. - c.
-Students must pre-register for the TEAS - This can be done online for any ATI-approved testing site, or at the SON office. - Students must pay a fee for the cost of test administration - d.
-It is given at CSULB five (5) times in January and again in August - TEAS may be given and monitored by administrative staff - Staff will be instructed regarding proctoring procedures to maintain academic integrity, prevent cheating and for maintaining student confidentiality. - e.
-All student MUST include a test ID number, as well as a name on the test for identification purposes using the computer-based testing program. - f.
-Scores will be available on the ATI website for students - Results are available approximately three (3) working days after the test. - A copy of the results is attached to the application by SON administrative staff - Students are responsibble for monitoring their scores on the ATI website - Student must contact ATI (atitesting.com) to ensure results are forwarded to the CSULB SON.
+Students must pre-register for the TEAS - This can be done online for any ATI-approved testing site - Students must pay a fee for the cost of test administration - d.
+All student MUST include a test ID number, as well as a name on the test for identification purposes using the computer-based testing program. - e.
+Scores will be available on the ATI website for students - Results are available approximately three (3) working days after the test. - A copy of the results is attached to the application by SON administrative staff - Students are responsible for monitoring their scores on the ATI website - Student must contact ATI (atitesting.com) to ensure results are forwarded to the CSULB SON.